rcarmo/terraform-azure-ha/README.md

 ## Usage

+* Boostrap your environment by cloning this repository and doing `make init`.
-* Apply this plan and SSH into the client machine (the `Makefile` automatically adds your SSH key to all the servers if you're using Linux or Mac).
+* Apply this plan using `make apply` and SSH into the client machine (the `Makefile` automatically adds your SSH key to all the servers if you're using Linux or Mac).
 * Make a note of the load balancer's IP address (typically 10.0.0.4) and run `watch curl -s http://10.0.0.4/hostname`

 You should see something like this: